FCC Votes on E-Rate, 6 GHZ and Emergency Alerts at October Meeting

 At the direction of the Data Mapping to Save Moms’ Live Act, the commission updated the platform in June to include CDC data on maternal mortality and maternal morbidity – severe complications in labor and childbirth.

 The latest notice of inquiry will seek comment on other data points to include and how to do so while protecting patients’ privacy.
-It also looks to hear from the public on current broadband-enabled maternal health services, common barriers to accessing those services, and what the commission might do to address the
+It also looks to hear from the public on current broadband-enabled maternal health services, common barriers to accessing those services, and what the commission might do to address them.

 “The United States is the only industrialized country with a rising level of maternal mortality,” said Rosenworcel.
 “If there are ways this data can further assist efforts to address the maternal health care crisis, we want to know.”